maslinych/daba/docs/INSTALL.md

 Dependencies:

-* Python 2.7
+* Python 3

-  Python 3.* is not yet supported, support for both Python 2 and 3 is planned.
+  Currently tested with Python 3.6 and 3.7, later versions should work, too.

 * wxPython >= 4.0.0

   Earlier versions of wxPython may work, but support is not